Package insert / prescribing information

 Following administration of enalapril, there is an increase in renal blood flow; glomerular filtration rate is usually unchanged.
 The effects appear to be similar in patients with renovascular hypertension.

-Enalaprilat injection, USP is indicated for the treatment of hypertension when oral therapy is not practical.
+Enalaprilat Injection is indicated for the treatment of hypertension when oral therapy is not practical.

-Enalaprilat injection, USP has been studied with only one other antihypertensive agent, furosemide, which showed approximately additive effects on blood pressure.
+Enalaprilat Injection has been studied with only one other antihypertensive agent, furosemide, which showed approximately additive effects on blood pressure.
 Enalapril, the pro-drug of Enalaprilat, has been used extensively with a variety of other antihypertensive agents, without apparent difficulty except for occasional hypotension.

-In using Enalaprilat injection, USP, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that Enalaprilat injection, USP does not have a similar risk.
+In using Enalaprilat Injection, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that Enalaprilat Injection does not have a similar risk.
 (See WARNINGS.)

-In considering use of Enalaprilat injection, USP, it should be noted that in controlled clinical trials ACE inhibitors have an effect on blood pressure that is less in black patients than in non-blacks.
+In considering use of Enalaprilat Injection, it should be noted that in controlled clinical trials ACE inhibitors have an effect on blood pressure that is less in black patients than in non-blacks.
 In addition, it should be noted that black patients receiving ACE inhibitors have been reported to have a higher incidence of angioedema compared to non-blacks.
-(See WARNINGS, Angioedema).
+(See WARNINGS, Head and Neck Angioedema).

-Enalaprilat injection, USP is contraindicated in patients who are hypersensitive to any component of this product and in patients with a history of angioedema related to previous treatment with an angiotensin converting enzyme inhibitor and in patients with hereditary or idiopathic angioedema.
+Enalaprilat Injection is contraindicated in patients who are hypersensitive to any component of this product and in patients with a history of angioedema related to previous treatment with an angiotensin converting enzyme inhibitor and in patients with hereditary or idiopathic angioedema.

 If hypotension occurs, the patient should be placed in the supine position and, if necessary, receive an intravenous infusion of normal saline.
 A transient hypotensive response is not a contraindication to further doses, which usually can be given without difficulty once the blood pressure has increased after volume expansion.

-Presumably because angiotensin-converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors (including Enalaprilat injection, USP) may be subject to a variety of adverse reactions, some of them serious.
+Presumably because angiotensin-converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors (including Enalaprilat Injection) may be subject to a variety of adverse reactions, some of them serious.

 Patients with a history of angioedema unrelated to ACE inhibitor therapy may be at increased risk of angioedema while receiving an ACE inhibitor (see also INDICATIONS AND USAGE and CONTRAINDICATIONS).